Mr-Aaryan/upload-easy/readme.md

 #### Google Drive

 1. Obtain credentials for Google Drive API by following [this guide](https://developers.google.com/drive/api/v3/quickstart/go).
-2. Save the credentials JSON file as `credentials.json` in the project directory as `./googleutils/credentials.json`
+2. Save the credentials JSON file as `credentials.json` in the project directory as `./googleutils/credentials.json`.
-3. `./googleutils/token.json` File is automatically created after successful authentication
+3. The `./googleutils/token.json` file will be automatically created after a successful authentication.

 #### Cloudinary